David Fergusson (theologian): Career

 Fergusson was Assistant Minister at St Nicholas Parish Church, Lanark, from 1983 to 1984 and Associate Minister at St Mungo's Parish Church, Cumbernauld, from 1984 to 1986.

 In 1985, he was appointed a lecturer at the University of Edinburgh.
 In 1990, he was appointed Professor of Systematic Theology at the University of Aberdeen, before moving to Edinburgh to take up the position of the Chair of Divinity in 2000.
 He has held this post at New College in the University of Edinburgh until 2021.
 In April 2021, he was appointed Regius Professor of Divinity, one of the oldest professorships of the University of Cambridge.

-Fergusson is a fellow of the British Academy (elected 2013), a fellow of the Royal Society of Edinburgh, and was an associate director of the Centre for Theology and Public Issues.
+Fergusson is a Fellow of the British Academy (elected 2013), a Fellow of the Royal Society of Edinburgh, and was an associate director of the Centre for Theology and Public Issues.
 He delivered the Cunningham Lectures in Edinburgh in 1996, the Bampton Lectures in Oxford in 2001, the Gifford Lectures at the University of Glasgow in 2008, and the Warfield Lectures at Princeton Theological Seminary in 2009.
 He was awarded the honorary degree of Doctor of Divinity by the University of Aberdeen (2014).

 He was installed as a personal chaplain to the Queen in November 2015 and was appointed Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to education, the arts, and the Church of Scotland.
 From 2008 to 2018, he served as Principal of New College.
 In July 2019 the Queen appointed him as Dean of the Chapel Royal in Scotland and Dean of the Order of the Thistle.
+He took part in the Royal procession at the 2023 Coronation, and was the lead minister at the Presentation of the Honours of Scotland service held in St Giles' Cathedral.